cosmos/cosmos-sdk/x/staking/spec/09_client.md

 #### params

-The `params` command allow user to query values set as staking parameters.
+The `params` command allows users to query values set as staking parameters.

 Usage: